 But don’t go it alone.
 Be sure to get the guidance you need from experienced wealth management, tax, estate planning, and insurance professionals along the way.

-Ronald Albert is a Certified Financial Planner® and founder of Providence-based Lincoln Capital, a financial planning and wealth management firm.
+Ronald Albert is a Certified Financial Planner® and founder of East Greenwich-based Lincoln Capital, a financial planning and wealth management firm.
 He has more than 40 years experience in the financial services industry.